 - Open the Quick View menu by turning the thermostat ring.

-- After your Nest has scanned nearby networks, select your Wi-Fi and, if necessary, put in your password.
+- Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if necessary, enter your password.

 Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.

 To choose Off mode on the thermostat: